 The Hospital's Department of Pastoral Care and Education can provide spiritual and emotional support to you and your loved ones while you are in the Hospital.
 Chaplains are trained to work with people of all faiths and those who have no religious affiliation.
 We have multi-faith chaplains who are available to provide religious guidance if desired and to help maintain religious or ritual observances.
 If you would like to talk to a chaplain during your Hospital stay, please let your nurse know.
-A non-sectarian Memorial Chapel is located on the first floor of The Allen Hospital.
-Services are held weekly for all faiths, and the chapel is open daily for prayer and meditation.
+The Leland Eggleston Cofer Memorial Chapel is located in the first floor lobby of the Hospital's main entrance at 525 East 68th Street.
+The chapel is open daily for prayer and meditation for people of all faiths.